gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 ![equation_fake_smile](equation_fake_smile.svg)

-These vectors are used to great effect by [Upchurch et al](https://arxiv.org/abs/1611.05507).
+These vectors are used to great effect for image processing in [Upchurch et al](https://arxiv.org/abs/1611.05507).

 #### Ideas in Sparse Superposition